vzletit/remote-control/README.md

 # Websocket Remote control (via nut.js)
 (RS School NodeJS course project)

-Node js application allows to move the mouse around the screen using the keyboard arrows, draw simple shapes (circle, rectangle, square) and take a screenshot of the part of the screen around the cursor.
-The interaction between the server and the client takes place via WebSockets.
+This NodeJS application allows to move the mouse around the screen using the keyboard arrows, draw simple shapes (circle, rectangle, square), get current mouse coordinates and take a screenshot of the part of the screen around the cursor.
+Communication between the server and the client implemented using WebSockets.

 **Limitations of underlying nut.js library**:
-- if there are several monitors, screenshot can be taken only on the main one.
+- if there are several monitors connected, screenshot will be taken only on the main one.
 - Correct operation under Linux is not guaranteed

 ## Installation

-After project is cloned and switched to "dev" branch, install dependencies:
+After project is cloned, install dependencies:

 ```bash
   npm install